Wendy Alec

-Wendy Alec is a British writer, TV producer, film-maker, and a director of WarBoys Entertainment London.
+Wendy Alec is a British writer, TV producer, film-maker, and director of WarBoys Entertainment London.
 She has written seven books, including the epic fantasy series, Chronicles of Brothers.
 She co-founded the GOD TV network in 1995 and presided as Director of Television and Creative Director for 21 years.
+In 2016, she left to pursue her writing career along with the development of her production company, Warboys Entertainment.
+In 2024, she hosts a TV program on The Bible Network.

 Early life and career

-Alec was born in London, UK.
-After leaving school, she trained further in speech, drama, and music.
+Alec was born in London, England.
+After leaving school, she trained in speech, drama, and music.
 She began her career in advertising in the early 1990s, first as a copywriter and then as a creative director.
 Alec was trained in screenwriting by her mentor in Hollywood, screen doctor Ron Suppa, professor at UCLA's Extension Screenwriting Programme.

 God TV

-Alec co-founded GOD TV with Rory Alec in 1995 as the UK and Europe's first daily Christian television network – broadcasting two hours a day on Rupert Murdoch's SKY platform.
-The network grew rapidly over the past 21 years, now with a broadcast reach of 951 million viewers.
+Alec co-founded GOD TV with Rory Alec in 1995 as the UK and Europe's first daily Christian television network - broadcasting two hours a day on Rupert Murdoch's SKY platform.
+The network grew rapidly over the past 21 years, with a broadcast reach of 951 million viewers in 2016.